-- You misconfigured the device (for example, using the omniupload command, or if you configured an incorrect device file). - You replaced the physical device without updating the corresponding logical device (reloading the new serial number). - A path in a multipath device is misconfigured.
+- You misconfigured the device (for example, using the omniupload command, or if you configured an incorrect device file). - You replaced the physical device without updating the corresponding logical device (reloading the new serial number). - You physically replaced a SCSI tape drive located in a SCSI library.
+Either the option Automatically discover changed SCSI address is not enabled or the omnirc variable OB2MADETECTDRIVESWAP is set to 0. - A path in a multipath device is misconfigured.

-- 1. In the Data Protector GUI, switch to the Devices & Media context. - In the Scoping Pane, expand Devices, right click the problematic device, and click Properties. - Click the Control tab and enable the Automatically discover changed SCSI address option. - Click Reload to update the device serial number in the IDB.
+- 1. In the Data Protector GUI, switch to the Devices & Media context. - 2.
+In the Scoping Pane, expand Devices, right click the problematic device, and click Properties. - 3.
+Click the Control tab and enable the Automatically discover changed SCSI address option. - 4.
+Click Reload to update the device serial number in the IDB.